Wang Xilin: Life

 In the late 1970s he started conducting again, working with the Southeast Shanxi Song and Dance Ensemble in Changzhi.
 After the Cultural Revolution he returned to Beijing and started to compose again.
 He became well known for his Yunnan Tone Poem (1963), for which he was awarded the highest prize given by the Chinese government in 1981.
 It has been performed in many countries.
 He also won the same award in 2000 for his song Spring Rain and in 2004 for Three Symphonic Frescoes – Legend of Sea.

-After 1980 Wang was able to study scores of modern Western composers and discovered the music of Béla Bartók, Igor Stravinsky, Arnold Schoenberg, Krzysztof Penderecki, Alfred Schnittke and Witold Lutosławski.
-He has also been greatly influenced by Russian music especially that of Dmitri Shostakovich and by Chinese folk music.
+After 1980 Wang was able to study scores of modern Western composers and discovered the music of Béla Bartók, Igor Stravinsky, Arnold Schoenberg, Krzysztof Penderecki, Alfred Schnittke, and Witold Lutosławski.
+He has also been greatly influenced by Russian music, especially that of Dmitri Shostakovich, and by Chinese folk music.

-Wang's compositions include chamber and vocal music, 9 symphonies, 2 symphonic suites, 2 symphonic cantatas, 3 symphonic overtures, a choral concerto and a violin concerto.
+Wang's compositions include chamber and vocal music, 9 symphonies, 2 symphonic suites, 2 symphonic cantatas, 3 symphonic overtures, a choral concerto, and a violin concerto.
 He has also provided the music for 40 films and television productions.
 His works have been performed in Australia, Austria, China, France, Germany, Macau, Switzerland, and the United States.
-His 6th Symphony was written for the Beijing Olympic Games in 2008.
-The Ninth Symphony, 'China Requiem', was premiered on 13 December 2015 by conductor Tang Muhai and the China National Symphony Orchestra.
+His 6th Symphony was written for the 2008 Summer Olympics.
+His Ninth Symphony, 'China Requiem', was premiered on 13 December 2015 by conductor Tang Muhai and the China National Symphony Orchestra.
 He is Composer in Residence of the Beijing Symphony Orchestra.

 His daughter, Wang Ying (王穎), born in Shanghai in 1976, is also a composer.

+In 2023, Wang appeared in the documentary Man in Black, directed by Wang Bing.
+It premiered at the 2023 Cannes Film Festival in the Special Screenings section.